CanberraGrammar/cc-ext-2020-discoboard/Week 4 - Stacks and Memory/readme.md

 ## Exercise 3 - Recursive Fibonacci

 Open the fibonacci template and write a function that can take a value in `r0` and produce the fibonacci of this number, storing it in `r0` recursively.

+## Exercise 4 - Arrays

+The template provides an empty space in memory we can use to implement an array.
+Write code to:
+1. Store numbers 1 - 10 in the array
+2. Write a function that will get the value at an index in the array and store it in `r0`